infoxchange/docker-forklift/README.md

-By default, Forklift checks if there is a PostgreSQL server running on the machine, and if yes, provides the application with its details, taking the current directory name for the database name.
+By default, Forklift checks if there is a PostgreSQL server running on the machine, and if yes, provides the application with its details, taking the application ID for the database name.

 The following parameters can be overridden: `host`, `port`, `user`, `password`, `name`.